 Feeding your puppy

-A high-quality balanced diet is very important particularly udring your pup's first 12 months.
+A high-quality balanced diet is very important particularly during your pup’s first 12 months.
 Your pup has different nutritional requirements to an adult dog, including extra protein requirements for muscle development and calcium for bone growth.
 There are many commercial foods specially formulated for puppies.
-These foods meet their unique nutruitional requirements and should be fed until 12-18 months of age.
+These foods meet their unique nutritional requirements and should be fed until 12-18 months of age.
 Pups should be fed 3 small meals a day until 4 months of age, then twice daily until fully grown.